-Walmart’s post last year reminded customers that their store is just around the corner should there be a need for last-minute shopping.
+This Thanksgiving social media post from Walmart works well – it reminded customers that their store is just around the corner should there be a need for last-minute shopping.

-This strategy is an excellent one to use.
-Most especially if your small business offers products related to the holiday’s festivities such as food and other essentials.
+This strategy is an excellent one to use, especially if your small business offers products related to the holiday’s festivities, such as food and other essentials.

 Reminding clients that your business is just there to serve them promotes your brand.
-More importantly, it also reaffirms you as a reliable product or service provider that got their back no matter what season.
-Check out this article on Facebook Event Promotion Ideas That Will Boost Attendance
+More importantly, Instagram or Facebook Promotion Ideas like these reaffirm you as a reliable product or service provider that has their back no matter what season.

 Thanksgiving is all about expressing appreciation for people, events, and things that make us grateful the most.
-The holiday is an opportune time to thank everyone who contributed to your business and advocacy.
+The holiday is an opportunity to thank everyone who contributed to your business and advocacy.